Nonparametric Sparse Online Learning of the Koopman Operator: Proof of Results in Section

 In the above decomposition, $T_1$ corresponds to the negative drift.
-This term can be easily bounded by applying Lemma \ref{lemma.CME.FT.fdiff}. $T_2$ results from the error due to compression and depends on a proper choice of compression budget $\ve$. $T_3$ is a consequence of Markovian sampling, and if we were to collect IID samples, $T_3$ equals zero.
+This term can be bounded by the strong convexity established in Lemma \ref{lemma.CME.gradient}. $T_2$ follows from the error due to compression and depends on a proper choice of sparsification budget $\{\ve_t\}_{t \in \Tset}$. $T_3$ is a consequence of Markovian sampling, and if we were to collect IID samples, $T_3$ equals zero.
 Thanks to Lemma \ref{lemma.CME.mixing}, $T_3$ can be bounded by invoking the mixing property.
 Lastly, $T_4$ collects the error due to the discretization of ODE and compression.
 It can be controlled under a proper choice of stepsizes and compression budget.
+The proof will seek to analyze a discretized version of the continuous-time dynamics $\dot{U}(t) = -\nabla R_\lambda\left(U\left(t\right)\right)$ for $U \in \HS(\Hcal)$.
+We next provide an upper bound for each term above in four steps with the final step combining these four results.